adobe/adobe-commerce-samples/api-mesh/esbuild-programmatic-resolver/README.md

 - `value_with_vat`: Calculates the price including VAT
 - `vat_rate`: Returns the VAT rate as a decimal

-Both field resolvers:
+Both field resolvers use a shared helper function `getVatRateForRequest()` that:
-1. Fetch VAT rates (cached)
+1. Caches the VAT rate on `context._vatRate` (per-request cache)
+2. Fetches VAT rates from `context.state` (7-day cache) on first call
-2. Extract country from headers
+3. Extracts country from headers
-3. Look up appropriate VAT rate
+4. Looks up appropriate VAT rate
-4. Return calculated value
+5. Returns the rate

+**Performance optimization:** When both fields are requested in the same query, the VAT rate is only fetched once per request.

 **Mutation:**
 - `clearCache(key: String): Boolean`: Clears cached data from `context.state`